agasior093/it-interview/README.md

 ### What is Maven?

+### What is Docker?

+### What Dockerfile contains?

 ### How would you investigate poor performance of application?

 ### How would you investigate poor performance of database?

 ### What is the difference between `git merge` and `git rebase`?

+### Describe differences between different HTTP codes

+### Design REST API for simple CRUD

+### What kinds of authentications you know?

+- Basic auth
+- Bearer token
+- OAuth2

+### How to monitor application in production?

+- meaningful logs
+- track number of requests and their status codes
+- track CPU, memory, disk usage
+- track JVM metrics (garbage collecting, etc)
+- healthchecks
+- alerts